 How To Prevent Mortgage Default With Loss Of Employment

 This Article Is About How To Prevent Mortgage Default With Loss Of Employment

 A person’s home is their single largest investment for most folks.
 Nobody wants to have a mortgage default.
 Unfortunately, there are times in people’s lives where they become unemployed due to involuntary and/or voluntary employment termination.
 When there is a job loss, the household income stream stops.
 There are ways to prevent mortgage default when homeowners have a loss of employment and avoid Mortgage Default.

 When lenders approve borrowers for a mortgage loan, the underwriter looks not only at the following:

 - Credit scores

 - Credit history

 But most importantly, they look at income and employment history.
-Mortgage Underwriters main concern is that borrowers meet all mortgage guidelines as well as have the ability to repay their mortgage.
+The mortgage underwriter’s main concern is that borrowers meet all mortgage guidelines as well as have the ability to repay their mortgage.